tianxan/Python_network/README.md

-# Python_network
+# Python_network python (3.4.4)

-begining to start the study journey of Python with Network
+The beginning  of the journey of Python with Network area.

-Enjoy it ,
+Enjoy it,

-have a good time :)
+have a good time